huutan3621/ehaba_dating_app/README.md

-# Chill - The Tinder Clone App
+# Ehaba - The Dating App

-Chill is a clone of the famous app, tinder.
-It is made entirely using Flutter and BLoC.

 ## Introduction

-Chill is a very basic app which provides almost all the basic functionalities that are available in the dating app, Tinder.
+Ehaba is a very basic app which provides almost all the basic functionalities that are available in the dating app, Tinder.

 The user can sign up to the app using an email and password.
 They can setup their profile with necessary details.
 The app is then divided into three different sections: Searching, Matches and Chats.